MKLab-ITI/JGNN/tutorials/NN.md

 | matrix(x, y)  | Function | Generate a matrix parameter with respective hyperparameter dimensions. |
 | vector(x)     | Function | Generate a vector with respective hyperparameter size.|

-Prefer using hyperparameters for matrix and vector creation, as these transfer their names to respective dimensions for error checking.
+Prefer using hyperparameters (set via `.config`) for matrix and vector creation, as these transfer their names to respective dimensions for error checking.
 For `dropout,matrix,vector` you can also use the short names `drop,mat,vec`.

 ## Save and load architectures